bamcisnetworks/GoogleOAuth2/README.md

 token is not written to disk, but is updated in the in memory cache.
 Calling Sync-GoogleOAuth2Profiles, or any cmdlet that calls that cmdlet on your behalf would overwrite the new access token in the cache with the old value.

-Assume the appropriate strings are assigned to $ClientId and $ClientSecret in the following examples
+Assume the appropriate strings are assigned to $ClientId and $ClientSecret in the following examples.
+Get the client id and client secret using the steps outlined [here](#https://developers.google.com/identity/protocols/OAuth2/).
+For scripting, use the "Other" client type.

 ### OAuth2 Client Credential Examples